faisitalia/OpenMed-PoC/README.md

 Here some notes hopefully not too outdated to *try* run it (no promises it works).

 # Prequisites

+You can run the client only for development.
+But conferencing won't work as it needs also the server.

 Unfortunately this is a webrtc server, so you need a public DNS name and a TLS certificate for https.